Executive Resume Phrases to Avoid – Say THIS, not THAT

 - Read the job description carefully and curate resume statements based on the qualifications and outcomes for each specific role.

-Replace overused phrases with specific examples that demonstrate how you put those skills to work to achieve great things!
+Replace overused phrases with specific examples demonstrating how you put those skills to work to achieve great things!
 Use concrete metrics that only you have to set yourself apart and rise above the competition.
 When reading your executive resume, pause on each point and ask yourself:

 - “So what?”.
 Why does this point matter?
 Does it demonstrate specific skills?